miwermi/DA-team-proj/README.md

       ~join tables together to get information/analysis desired ~create a single .csv for the machine learning model
-   - Draft machine learning module is connected to the provisional database ~connect the model to the .csv file exported from SQL joins.
-Then model splits the data from the .csv to training and testing
+   - Draft machine learning module is connected to the provisional database ~connect the model to the database using a connection string for Postgres (see link: https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING)

       Mock Database ERD Image:
       ![image](https://user-images.githubusercontent.com/102757676/185007642-684025a9-e72f-40ef-b5fc-a0d73cd95bdd.png)